 The University's Dairy Plant is the source of much of the cheese we serve at the club.
 "The University of Minnesota has a rich history of dairy product research that goes back to the early 1900’s.
 Researchers here were instrumental in developing procedures for making blue cheese in the United States, and cheeses were aged in caves on the Mississippi River in St. Paul.
 All the cheeses are now aged here, but we are still using the procedures developed by these early pioneers.
 So be sure to try Minnesota Blue Cheese, and Nuworld Cheese, a white blue” cheese invented here and made from a white strain of mold.
 Other popular items include Nuworld spread, Gouda, Aged cheddar, and various herb flavored cheeses.

 The Campus Club is also a regular participant at a special annual event at the University of Minnesota Landscape Arboretum.
 Toast & Taste in the Gardens showcases high quality Twin Cities restaurants that emphasize local and organic selections.
 Local breweries and wineries also participate.

-Every Fall the Campus Club celebrates Oktoberfest with local beers, local brats, and apples from the Arboretum.
+We celebrate Oktoberfest with local beers, brats, and apples from the Arboretum.
 Some of the apples have names, while others are still numbers.
 It's always a treat.

-As part of our Centennial celebations in 2011, the Club published a cookbook.
-Beth Jones took some of the favorite Club recipes and resized them for home use.
+As part of our Centennial celebrations in 2011, the club published a cookbook.
+Beth Jones took some of the favorite club recipes.
 The book contains wonderful color photographs that demonstrate the importance of presentation.

-On sale at the Club during business hours.
+This cookbook is $14.95 (plus tax = $16.11).
+It is the first cookbook in the club's first 100 years.
+They are on sale at the club during business hours.
 Call 612-624-6626 to place a mail order.
 Shipping and handling is an additional $4.
-Campus Club members can charge to their account.
+Campus Club members can charge their account.